ccalobeto/tutorial-svelte/my-code-evolution.md

 - It is not practical that your team type a href in a doc file, so make it dynamic using `[popular]` in docs that refers to interesting stories of *The Pudding*, see since 50:39.

 ## Part 11
-- Do more dynamic render content with google docs.
-The entire video is related to this.
+- The entire video is related to dynamic render content with google docs.